YCChenVictor/blog-frontend/src/posts/software/dsa/dynamic-programming.md

   ```
 * GPT said there more efficient way to use bit shifting.
 But both its answer and mine are both min(a, b).

-## Example

-### (Real world) resource allocation
+### 0/1 Knapsack Problem

-* Problem: Allocates scarce resources in the most efficient way possible to maximize the overall benefit or profit.
-The problem can be represented as a table where the rows represent the projects and the columns represent the available budget.
-The table is filled out in a bottom-up manner, where each cell represents the maximum profit that can be obtained for a given budget and a subset of projects.
-Resource allocation problems can arise in many different fields, such as in supply chain management, healthcare, and environmental management.
-By using dynamic programming to optimize resource allocation, businesses and organizations can make more informed decisions and achieve better outcomes.
+* Problem: Allocating scarce resources efficiently to maximize overall benefit or profit is a common problem across various domains.
+The problem is often represented as a table where rows denote projects, and columns represent available budgets.
+By employing dynamic programming to optimize resource allocation, businesses and organizations can make more informed decisions, leading to better outcomes.
-* Example: Consider a company that has a limited budget and needs to allocate its resources (e.g., money, manpower, equipment) across different projects to maximize profits.
+* Example: Consider a company with a limited budget aiming to allocate resources (e.g., money, manpower, equipment) across projects to maximize profits.
-* Solution: Use dynamic programming solve this problem by breaking it down into smaller sub-problems and optimizing each subproblem independently.
-By computing the values in the table for all possible combinations of projects and budgets, the optimal solution can be found by selecting the combination of projects with the highest profit that also fits within the budget constraints.
+* Solution: Dynamic programming can efficiently solve resource allocation problems by breaking them into smaller sub-problems and optimizing each subproblem independently.
+This is achieved by computing values in a table for all possible combinations of projects and budgets, selecting the combination that yields the highest profit within budget constraints.
 * Code: Suppose we have a list of n tasks, each with an associated profit and time required.
-We also have a limited amount of time available to complete tasks.
-Our goal is to choose a subset of tasks to complete in the allotted time that maximizes the total profit.
-We can use dynamic programming to solve this problem by building a table where the rows represent the tasks and the columns represent the available time.
-We fill out the table in a bottom-up manner, computing the maximum profit that can be obtained for each subset of tasks and time.
+The goal is to choose a subset of tasks within a limited time to maximize total profit.
+Dynamic programming is applied by constructing a table where rows represent tasks, and columns represent available time.
+The table is filled in a bottom-up manner, computing the maximum profit for each subset of tasks and time.

 We want to find the most profitable tasks in a give time as follow